 What is Attendant Care?

-DSD’s role in Attendant Care
+DS’s role in Attendant Care

 - Assess need and amount of attendant care required;

 - Supply the student with a list of agencies and individuals who have expressed an interest in providing attendant care;

 - Supply information on methods other students have used in finding attendants;

 - Provide information regarding techniques of recruiting, screening, hiring, training, and supervising attendants; and,